-Visit companies which fall under the collective agreement and inspire more continuing vocational training activity.

-Contribute to skills assessment and advise on the planning of specific training opportunities.

-Inform, guide and inspire in order to promote cooperation between companies.
+- Visit enterprises which fall under the collective agreement and inspire more continuing vocational training activity. - Contribute to skills assessment and advise on the planning of specific training opportunities. - Inform, guide and inspire in order to promote cooperation between enterprises.

 The training ambassadors/party consultants shall work together closely, and each organisation shall hire the necessary staff.